mwelche/fluxible-plugin-instagram/README.md

 ==========================

-Plug & play the Instagram SDK into your Fluxible App! inspired by fluxible-plugin-facebook
+Plug & play the Instagram SDK into your Fluxible App!

+Inspired by fluxible-plugin-facebook

 Features
 --------

  * Works with webpack / browserify
- * Loads facebook SDK asynchronously (thanks to es6 Promises)
+ * Loads instagram SDK (from git fork) asynchronously (thanks to es6 Promises)
  * Shares configuration between server / client (means you can use environment variables)
  * Comes with a "do whatever you want" (MIT) license
  * Doesn't load SDK on server side